• Skip to primary navigation

 • Stands up with no extra support.

-• Only uses the materials above.
+• Only use the materials above.

 • Can hold a small chocolate egg without falling over.

-These are the structures my children built, what do you think?
+These are the structures my children built.
+What do you think?

 toothpick structures with chocolate eggs on top for a fun Easter STEM Challenge